 Accommodation options can be narrowed down based on various criteria.
 Just above, you can see the total number of rentals that offer a particular feature in Florida.
 Most of the holiday rentals in Florida provide internet or TVs, which makes it a wonderful holiday destination if you can't imagine a holiday without internet or you never miss an episode of your favourite show.
 Plan your holidays in advance if you like to end your days curled up by the fire or you want to sweat it out in a sauna.
 There are just 5,972 properties listed including fireplaces and 8,541 rentals providing saunas.

 Price and Availability Index for Florida

 Holiday Letting Price Information in Florida

-In the above graph, you will find information on average prices of the holiday lettings & cottages in Florida.
-Prices in a week of March (02/03 - 09/03) go up to £204 per night, which is the highest average price in the next 12 months.
-On the other hand, in November you will find the cheapest prices (17/11 - 24/11).
-Prices this week are on average £147 a night.
+In this graph, you can see Prices during one week in March (05/03 - 12/03) go up to £335 per night, which is the highest average price in the next 12 months.
+On the other hand, in September you will find the cheapest prices (10/09 - 17/09).
+The average price this week is £228 a night.

 Holiday Home Availability Information in Florida